Pretty-Good-Freedom-Tech/brainstorm/docs/TO_DO.md

 LIMIT 50

 - Figure out why sudo strfry sync hangs in some cases but not in others, e.g. wss://wot.brainstorm.social (hangs), wss://relay.hasenpfeffr.com (does not hang); need to add timeout? or listen for eof?
+- set all null scores to zero for most if not all metrics.
+More performant than calculating all of them which should be zero.
+However, note this EDGE CASE: user gets followed, has nonzero scores; then gets unfollowed.
+In this case, the score changes to zero but might not get overwritten, so the old (incorrect) score would remain.
+ALTERNATIVE PLAN: Set all scores to zero for hops=999.
+Everyone else will be calculated (this is true for graperank; unsure if true for all other metrics.)

 TO FIX;